Comment on page

 Dashboards are a nice way for others to view and interact with your model.
-It shows your model's input variables at the top, with its Visuals underneath.
+It shows your model's input variables at the top, with its charts underneath.
+You also have the option to show them a read-only spreadsheet view too.

-Viewers can adjust the value of the input variables to see what happens in different situations.
-These changes aren't saved to your model, unless they have edit access to your model, in which case they'll see a "Save changes to model" button.
+Dashboard viewers can adjust the value of the input variables to see what happens in different situations.
+These changes aren't saved to your model, unless they have edit access, in which case they'll see a "Save changes to model" button.

 Dashboards can be useful in various contexts: